spences10/claude-code-settings-schema/README.md

 ## Usage with your settings

+The commands above will create a `claude-code-settings.schema.json` file in your current directory.

-Add the schema reference to your `.claude/settings.json`:
+Add the schema reference to your `.claude/settings.json`, pointing to where you generated the schema file:

 ```json
 {